Nvidia partners with Volkswagen, Uber, Baidu, and more for self-driving cars

-Volkswagen, Uber, Baidu and a raft of other companies all announced commitments today to use Nvidia’s processors to bring autonomous capabilities to the vehicles they build and operate.
+Volkswagen, Uber, Baidu and a raft of other companies today announced commitments to use Nvidia’s processors to bring autonomous capabilities to the vehicles they build and operate.
 It’s another win for the chipmaker, which is delivering hardware that already powers intelligent vehicles for other car manufacturers.

-These customer wins are important as Nvidia competes with other chipmakers like Intel to capture the growing autonomous vehicle and autonomous taxi market segment.
-They come as part of the company’s raft of announcements at this year’s Consumer Electronics Show, where it has also unveiled a new system-on-a-chip that’s supposed to improve and accelerate AI processing inside a car.
+These customer wins are important as Nvidia competes with chipmakers like Intel to capture the growing autonomous vehicle and autonomous taxi market segment.
+The news comes as part of the company’s raft of announcements at this year’s Consumer Electronics Show, where it has also unveiled a new system-on-a-chip that’s supposed to improve and accelerate AI processing inside a car.

 In Uber’s case, using Nvidia hardware is nothing new.
 The ride-hailing company’s self-driving car fleet is primarily composed of Volvo XC90s, SUVs with Nvidia processors built into them.
 But this partnership shows that the two companies plan to work together in the future on those applications, though Uber is under no obligation to keep the relationship exclusive.